toextendmylimits/Meta_Coding/system_designs/ad-click-aggregator.md

    - checkpointing stream processor save states to permenant data store peoriodically
 5. How to reconcile data
 6. How can we prevent abuse from users clicking on ads multiple times?
 Generate a Unique impression ID
 7. How can we ensure that advertisers can query metrics at low latency?
+Pre-compute hourly, daily, monthly result

 # Reference
 https://www.hellointerview.com/learn/system-design/answer-keys/ad-click-aggregator